minprog-platforms/project-noud333/README.md

 If there is another type of file outputted such as a graph in a png all the files will be outputted into a seperate map for each simulation.

+#### Minimum valid product
+The scope of the prototype needs to be smaller than the plan layed out above.
+It is the smallest piece that in my opinion captures the essence of this idea in working form.
+In this case I want the site to be able to handle a really simple "simulation" which will be the addition of 2 numbers.
+The site has to be able to specify which ranges of numbers the simulation needs to add and be able to generate JSON files and Output files for these additions.
+After that the output needs to be posted on another site.
+In terms of the docker module to run it on another site, the program it runs over there is currently hardcoded which I hope to remove in the next version.

 ### Prerequisites
 #### Data sources
 The first thing that is needed is a simulation that works.
 I already have a basic simulation of a virus.
 But this will need to be modified to fit the project.
 The current ideas for necessary changes are things like adding a few stock functions that tell the program